wttech/aet/documentation/src/main/wiki/Dictionary.md

 a module responsible for comparing data currently collected to its existing pattern or validating it against a set of defined rules.

 *Comparison*
-the second phase of the AET service that performs the operation on the data. collected during the first phase In some cases the collected data is compared to patterns, in others special validation is performed (e.g. *W3C HTML5*).
-The second phase starts before the collection finishes - just the moment when required artefacts are collected and become ready to be compared (e.g. to compare two screenshots system does not have to wait until the source of a page is collected).
+the second phase of the AET service that performs the operation on the data.
+In some cases the data collected during the first phase is compared to patterns, in others special validation is performed (e.g. *W3C HTML5*).
+The second phase starts before the collection finishes - just the moment when required artifacts are collected and become ready to be compared (e.g. to compare two screenshots system does not have to wait until the source of a page is collected).

 *Cookie Collector*
 a collector responsible for collecting cookies.